ebwydra/caselaw-data-explorer/README.md

 # SI507-Final-ebwydra

-Work in progress...
+Harvard University recently completed a massive project to expand access to U.S. caselaw by "digitizing roughly 40 million pages of court decisions contained in roughly 40,000 bound volumes owned by the Harvard Law School Library."
+This program uses data obtained from the Caselaw Access Project (CAP) API to provide insights into U.S. federal caselaw, particularly at the district court level.

 ## Data sources

 ### Caselaw Access Project (CAP) API

-The CAP API provides access to information about all 6,000,000+ official US court cases published in books from 1658 to 2018.
+The CAP API provides access to information about all 6,000,000+ official U.S. court cases published in books from 1658 to 2018.
 More information about the CAP API can be found at the following link: https://case.law/api/.

 The 'get_cap_data()' function makes a call to the CAP API 'cases' endpoint for information about 2,500 U.S. federal ('jurisdiction=us') court cases beginning on January 1, 2016 ('decision_date_min=2016-01-01').
 Although some information about the cases is accessible without an API key, this project requests the full text of cases ('full_case=true') which requires authentication.
 The data obtained from the CAP API populates the 'Cases' table of the 'law.db' database.